eml-bin/api-spring-boot-3-sample/README.md

 # Spring Boot 3 API with DB (Sample) :computer:

 ## Description :clipboard:
-Little sample of Java Spring Boot 3 API based on Platzi Course and using docker to containerize services.
+Little sample of Java Spring Boot 3 API based on Platzi Course and using Docker 🐋 to containerize services.

 ### :package: Specifications